fainir/analytics/README.md

   - Make the time-frame adjustable on all charts
   - While loading data show loading indicator you built using canvas tag
   - Add any feature you wish

+## Submit the Exersice
+uploud your clinet and server to github and submit the repository link to the exersice on google classroom